capz/dns/README.md

   methods: pollfd, events, and timeout.

 * Core DNS API built around actual DNS packet; as generic as DNS itself.
-  This makes querying and manipulating records other than A, AAAA, and PTR much easier, yet with similar simplicity as API's which make annoying assumptions.
+  This makes querying and manipulating records other than A, ~~AAAA~~, and PTR much easier, yet with similar simplicity as API's which make annoying assumptions.

-* Type-specific interfaces for A, AAAA, CNAME, NS, SOA, PTR, MX, TXT, SRV, SSHFP, and SPF records.
+* Type-specific interfaces for A, ~~AAAA~~, CNAME, NS, SOA, PTR, MX, TXT, SRV, SSHFP, and SPF records.

 * Restartable record iterators with user-specified sorting.
 Iterate over MX